 A neatly arranged slim shelf holds various tea canisters.

 And while you’re at it, make some space for your hobbies!
 Dipa built a hidden cabinet beneath his bed/couch/dining area specifically for his musical instruments.
 Who said you can’t jam a little bit while enjoying life on the road?

 And as if the use of one space for a bed, a couch, and storage for his instruments wasn’t enough, he can also convert the rear of his van to an even more private spot to work or relax.

 h/t Tiny House Talk

 For Dipa Vasudeva Das, every piece of this handmade vessel displays a mindful purpose.
-He brings a spiritual philosophy to his work, keeping in mind the love and attention that goes into his work makes the final result ever more special.
-Clearly he was able to infuse every inch of this tiny rolling home with his personality, and he brings that sort of attention to detail to every project he creates.
+He brings a spiritual philosophy to his work that makes the final result even more special.
+Clearly, he was able to infuse every inch of this tiny rolling home with his personality, and he brings that sort of attention to detail to every project he does.

 To learn more about his creation visit http://www.divinefactory.net/cs/earthship

 Frequently asked questions about DIY motorhomes

 What is a motorhome?